 Knowing they would run out of money far faster than they could grow their own marketing expertise, LeadCrunch reached out to more than a dozen Chief Marketing Officers with notable experience bringing new enterprise leadgen technologies to market.
 They scoured LinkedIn and AngelList to track down executives who had grown companies they admired.

-Conversations with other software entrepreneurs and marketers led Leadcrunch to engage Stijn Hendrikse of Chief Outsiders as a fractional Chief Marketing Officer.
-An experienced software CMO, Stijn allows smaller startups to afford someone with years of marketing leadership experience while companies build their own marketing muscle.
+Conversations with other software entrepreneurs and marketers led Leadcrunch to engage a Chief Outsiders fractional Chief Marketing Officer.
+The experienced software CMO allows smaller startups to afford someone with years of marketing leadership experience while companies build their own marketing muscle.

-Starting in July 2016, Olin and Sanjit met Stijn every Saturday for two hours for the next six months.
+Starting in July 2016, Olin and Sanjit met the CMO every Saturday for two hours for the next six months.
 Each meeting ended with a homework assignment to complete by the following week.
 The goal was to answer such fundamentals questions as:

 Through content marketing efforts, A/B tests, and revised messaging, Leadcrunch was able to fine-tune the foundation of what they stand for and how to communicate that with their customers.